b-star-fellowship/b-star-fellowship.github.io/jobs.md

 # Startup Software Engineering Job Guide
 ### Last updated October 2024

+_Any italicized text is anecdotal/my own experience, and should not be considered representative of all startups/companies._

+## Time Management
-Warning: Following these instructions will take considerable time and energy (2+ months of consistent effort).
+Following this guide takes time and energy (2+ months of consistent effort).
 IMO that is a worthwhile investment to get a job you find meaningful.

-_Any italicized text is anecdotal/my own experience, and should not be considered representative of all startups._

-## Time Management
-If you're like me, you'll find all this work draining and miserable at first.
+If you're like me, you'll find this work draining and miserable at first.
 Here's some tips to speed up & feel better:

  - Use the [Pomodoro method](https://en.wikipedia.org/wiki/Pomodoro_Technique) for focus, and dedicate 2-3 hours at a time to submitting applications.